pulsarventures/aimusings/_drafts/templates/template-prompt-linkedin-post-build-in-public.md

 ## 🔹 Goal
 - Share clear, useful insights from our journey — 5x/week or at your own pace
 - Build audience trust through honest storytelling
-- Use posts as the foundation for longer essays, talks, or product documentation
+- Use posts as the foundation for longer essays, talks, or a book
 - Optional: repurpose into short-form videos or visual threads

----

-Would you like me to revise one of your recent ideas using this new version of the prompt?